homarr-labs/gridstack.js/doc/README.md

   Note: This also allow you to set a maximum h value (but user changeable during normal resizing) to prevent unlimited content from taking too much space (get scrollbar)
 - `subGrid`?: GridStackOptions - optional nested grid options and list of children
 - `subGridDynamic`?: boolean - enable/disable the creation of sub-grids on the fly by dragging items completely over others (nest) vs partially (push).
 Forces `DDDragOpt.pause=true` to accomplish that.
+- `lazyLoad?`: boolean - true when widgets are only created when they scroll into view (visible). also optin on entire grid.

 ## Item attributes